-Whilst you can expect to find buzzing clubs and . most urban cultural hotspot, also presents the opportunity to discover a number of hidden secret bars, speakeasies, pop-ups and alternative night-time entertainment options.
-With so much on offer it can seem overwhelming but there are certain elements that cannot be missed on a trip to
+Whilst you can expect to find buzzing clubs and bars, Shoreditch also presents the opportunity to discover a number of hidden secret bars, speakeasies, pop-ups and alternative night-time entertainment options.
+With so much on offer it can seem overwhelming but there are certain elements that cannot be missed on a trip to London’s most urban cultural hotspot.

 Dancefloors and Watering Holes

 Most Londoners would associate Shoreditch with its expansive array of nightclubs including XOYO, 5CC Electricity Showroom and Cargo, renowned for loud music to suit everyone’s tastes and flowing drinks through the night directing you to the always packed dancefloors.
-Cocktail bars in the vicinity include Callooh Callay, and , offering the perfect opportunity to catch up with friends over some choice drinks rooted in different countries and with interesting backgrounds.
-Pure restaurants in the area are few and far between, with most transforming into a cocktail bar or lounge later in the evening, however, serves Spanish tapas style food alongside the creative cocktail menu and has a fusion Indian menu which rivals any other choice cuisine.
+Cocktail bars in the vicinity include Callooh Callay and Barrio East, offering the perfect opportunity to catch up with friends over some choice drinks rooted in different countries and with interesting backgrounds.
+Pure restaurants in the area are few and far between, with most transforming into a cocktail bar or lounge later in the evening, however, The Nightjar serves Spanish tapas style food alongside the creative cocktail menu and Dishoom has a fusion Indian menu which rivals any other choice cuisine.

 Ensuring that an evening of drinks will never be standard, Shoreditch is bursting with hidden, secret and underground locations in which to indulge in experimental drinks.
 As most of them are located in back streets or behind unassuming doors, it is near impossible to find them unless you are looking for them, which only adds to the excitement.
-The initial concept was introduced by the owners of The Breakfast Club, who created ; upon announcing that you are ‘here to see the Mayor’ a waiter will discreetly lead you to the huge fridge at the back of the restaurant which, upon entering, is revealed as the doorway to a low-lit bar with exposed brickwork and an authentic aura of mystery.
-Following this success, , The Looking Glass and Lounge Bohemia are just some of the names now synonymous with hidden gems of London beckoning you to explore.
+The initial concept was introduced by the owners of The Breakfast Club, who created The Mayor of Scaredy Cat Town; upon announcing that you are ‘here to see the Mayor’ a waiter will discreetly lead you to the huge fridge at the back of the restaurant which, upon entering, is revealed as the doorway to a low-lit bar with exposed brickwork and an authentic aura of mystery.
+Following this success, The Whistling Shop, The Looking Glass and Lounge Bohemia are just some of the names now synonymous with hidden gems of London beckoning you to explore.

-Galliard’s Shoreditch based development is due to complete in late 2016; enhancing a lifestyle of luxury and style surrounded by the urban cultural melting pot that is Shoreditch.
-This residential block will offer 26 iconic units complete with a private terrace and dramatic city views, providing an exclusive investment opportunity.
+Galliard’s Shoreditch based development, The Fusion, enhances a lifestyle of luxury and style surrounded by the urban cultural melting pot that is Shoreditch.
+This residential block offers 26 iconic units complete with a private terrace and dramatic city views, providing an exclusive investment opportunity.

-Promising to establish itself as a landmark destination, Galliard’s development, , will be a mixed-use development comprising 400,000 sq. ft. of residential, office, retail and leisure space centred around the remains of .
+Promising to establish itself as a landmark destination, Galliard’s development, The Stage, will be a mixed-use development comprising 400,000 sq. ft. of residential, office, retail and leisure space centred around the remains of Shakespeare’s Curtain Theatre.
 Incorporating the aura of restored heritage into a communal exhibition centre and offering the opportunity to invest in a 37-storey residential tower with a luxury specification, this development will appeal to visitors, occupiers and investors alike.